kpelechrinis/covid19-truecases/README.md

 <B>DISCLAIMER:</B> This repository is not meant to provide public health policy recommendations.
 It is more educational than anything else.
+Also any improvement in the simulation is welcomed and appreciated!
+We are all in this together!

 In this repository I will attempt to take a simulation approach on a method outlined by Trevor Bedford and picked up by Steve Illardi: